rmckanry/datafun-03-analytics/README.md

 # datafun-03-analytics
-Module to work with local GIT instalation
+Module to work with local GIT installation